 I wasn't around during these very crazy wild days but there were some great songs that came out of these early decades.

-Those old school class acts like Dean Martin and Frank Sinatra had some classic songs.
-Lessons on songs by Elvis, Chuck Berry and The Everly Brothers and continuing on with The Beatles, The Stones, The Who and many others are here.
-If you want some challenging songs as a solo player, you'l find a few in the 50's Rock N Roll, Lost Songs Of The 60's or my Acoustic Las Vegas songs sections.
+Those old school cats like Dean Martin and Frank Sinatra had some classic songs.
+Lessons on songs by Elvis, Chuck Berry, The Everly Brothers and continuing on with The Beatles, The Stones, The Who and many others are here.
+If you want some challenging songs as a solo player, you'l find a few in the 50's Rock N Roll, Lost Songs Of The 60's or in my Acoustic Las Vegas songs sections.